DATA ENGINEERING2025-03-05⏱️ 7 min read

 In addition to these three SCD types in the data warehouse, there are also Types 4 and 6.
 In Type 4, the dimension table has the latest value while its history is maintained in a separate table.
 In Type 6, a combination of Types 1, 2 & 3 is used to track changes in dimension.

-Generally, Type 6 is adopted in scenarios where multiple parts of a record are slowly changing dimensions, but using multiple implementations of a single type could lead to issues with rapid inflation of table size.
+Generally, Type 6 is used when multiple parts of a record are slowly changing dimensions, but using multiple implementations of a single type can lead to rapid inflation of table size.

 That is part 1 of the blog post.
-In part 2, I will be focusing on Type 2 SCD and the issues that are likely to crop up during implementation.
+In part 2, I will focus on Type 2 SCD and the issues likely to arise during implementation.

 Share this article